 Qubole Public Key cannot be changed.
 QDS uses this key to access the cluster and run commands on it.

 Persistent Security Groups - This option overrides the account-level security group settings.
 By default, this option is not set; it inherits the account-level persistent security group, if any.
 Use this option if you want to apply additional access permissions to cluster nodes.
+You must provide a persistent security group when you configure outbound communication from cluster nodes to pass through a Internet proxy server.

 AWS Region and Availability Zone can be selected for nodes in the cluster.